It’s all too easy to overindulge our pets. We get it, showering them with treats is easy when they’re so cute.

 Buying good-quality, balanced pet food is important, but different types of animals need different food.

 Kittens and puppies need higher protein to help their growing bones.
-Senior cats and dogs need lower calories and higher fibre.
+Senior dogs and cats need lower calories and higher fibre.

 Look at the label of the food you buy.
 Often, it'll give guidance about how much to feed your pet based on their weight.